johnnymayer/cdmlink-clone/README.md

 ## Installation/Viewing

 [Click here to view the site live via Firebase](https://cdmlinkclone.firebaseapp.com)

-Alternatively, download and via the site locally (*User will not have access to database if viewed on local machine*):

 Download via command line, or via [GitHub repository directly](https://github.com/johnnymayer/cdmlink-clone):
 ```